Saturday 28 March

 “Community can be created anywhere if you think outside the square.”

 This Melbourne Food & Wine Festival, we’re celebrating Māori culture with a hāngi.

 What’s a hāngi?
 We’re glad you asked.
 It’s a traditional Māori method of slow-cooking food using heated rocks buried in an earth pit.
 But when you’re located in a concrete jungle, you need to get a bit creative – Head Chef Tony Moss will create an urban hāngi in a skip!

 On Saturday the 28th of March, join us to experience this beautiful ritual.
-Enjoy foods infused with a stunningly earthy taste.
+Enjoy delicious local Victorian produce and native Australian infused with a stunningly earthy taste.
 Menu coming soon!

-Tickets are $103 and can be purchased via the Melbourne Food & Wine Festival website.
+Tickets are $103, includes a three course menu with matched wine and All Press coffee and can be purchased via the Melbourne Food & Wine Festival website.